kylieannegida/Agricultural-Networking-Platform/README.md

+# EcoFarm Circle

+## Overview

+EcoFarm Circle is an agricultural networking platform designed to connect eco-friendly farmers, researchers, and enthusiasts worldwide.
+It aims to foster collaboration, knowledge sharing, and community building around sustainable farming practices.

+This platform offers tools for:

+- Creating and managing communities
+- Sharing posts, news, and farming tips
+- Engaging with content through likes and comments
+- Real-time messaging and user interactions
+- Event organization and participation

+---

+## Features

+- **User Authentication:** Secure registration and login with JWT
+- **Communities:** Create, join, and manage farming communities
+- **Posts:** Share and interact with eco-farming content
+- **Likes and Comments:** Engage with posts and discussions
+- **Real-time Chat:** Messaging between users (planned)
+- **Event Management:** Organize and participate in eco-farming events (planned)
+- **Responsive UI:** Works seamlessly across devices

+---

+## Tech Stack

+- **Frontend:** React (JavaScript), Redux for state management, CSS for styling
+- **Backend:** Node.js with Express, MongoDB for database, JWT for authentication
+- **API:** RESTful endpoints for CRUD operations on users, communities, posts, likes, and chats
+- **Real-time:** Socket.IO or similar for chat and live notifications (planned)
+- **Deployment:** Render, Vercel

+---

+## Getting Started

+### Prerequisites

+- Node.js v18+
+- npm
+- MongoDB instance (local or cloud)

 ## 🛠️ Troubleshooting Guide: Address Common Issues and Solutions

 This guide provides solutions to common problems encountered when running or developing the **EcoFarm Circle** application.